jkillingsworth/jkillingsworth.com/_posts/2019-05-24-separating-signal-from-noise.md

     \end{document}
 {% endlatex %}

 The location and scale parameters fitted to the normal density function follow the same pattern we saw in the previous data set.
 The smooth component represents the trend and the dither component represents the noise.
 For the Laplace density function, this pattern also holds for the scale parameter but not for the location parameter.
-Interestingly, the location parameter fitted to the Laplace density function implies a sideways trend in the market price, but indicates and upward bias in both the smooth component and the dither component.
+Interestingly, the location parameter fitted to the Laplace density function implies a sideways trend in the market price but indicates an upward bias in both the smooth component and the dither component.

 ## Japanese Yen (Daily)